 9.30am Staten Island Ferry

 The 25-minute passenger ferry from Manhattan’s Whitehall Terminal (4 South St) to Staten Island is the most famous of the Big Apple’s free attractions for good reason, affording splendid views of the city’s iconic skyline and the Statue of Liberty.
-The ferry runs 24/7, 365 days of the year, every 15 minutes at peak times and every 30 minutes during the night.
+One of the most interesting New York facts is that the ferry runs 24/7, 365 days of the year, every 15 minutes at peak times and every 30 minutes during the night.
 Waits are minimal, but rush hours are best avoided.

 12.30pm The Grand Tour